Chintan-24/project-showcase/README.md

-# Chintan Bhalodiya | project-showcase
+# Chintan Bhalodiya | Project Showcase
 This is my Project Showcase where I have listed my projects with live links.